Active vs. Passive Investing: Which is best for you?

 Despite the comparisons between the two, it’s always best to remember that you don’t have to pick just one or the other.
 While some would prefer to stick to a single investment strategy, there are many portfolios that have both active and passive components.
 The active portion provides the opportunity to achieve high returns, while the passive portion grants stability and steady returns over the longer term.

-Whatever strategy you decide on, I personally believe there is no wrong choice.
+When it comes to active investing vs. passive investing, there is no wrong choice.
 Be it active or passive, bonds or equities, simple or complex, the key word here is “investment”.
 We invest to grow our wealth to enhance or preserve our quality of life.
 The means may vary, but the goal has always remained the same.

 To quote the famous economist Benjamin Graham: “The best way to measure your investing success is not by whether you’re beating the market but by whether you’ve put in place a financial plan and a behavioral discipline that are likely to get you where you want to go.”